-It’s annoying to see your file explorer suddenly stop responding and your cursor turns into a loading icon forever.
-Nothing you click would respond and you have no idea how long you should wait for the problem to go away.
+It’s annoying to see your file explorer suddenly stop responding and your cursor turn into a loading icon forever.
+Nothing you click responds and you have no idea how long you should wait for the problem to go away.

-If you are seeing error message “Windows Explorer has stopped working” in Windows 10, it means that whatever you were doing, something has cause a crash to the file explorer and it isn’t responding now.
+If you see the error message “Windows Explorer has stopped working” in Windows 10, it means that something has caused a crash to the file explorer and it isn’t responding.
 Below are some fixes you may want to try out.

 Temporary and immediate fix – Restart Explorer.exe

 However, this solution won’t fix the root of the problem.
-It’s just terminating the crashed session and open up a new one so that you can continue your work immediately.
-The windows explorer may hang again.
+It’s just terminating the crashed session and opening up a new one so that you can continue your work immediately.
+The Windows explorer may hang again.

-Here’s how to terminate the hang windows explorer and starts a new one.
+Here’s how to terminate the hang Windows explorer and start a new one.

 - Hold and press Ctrl + Alt + Del.
 Click on Task Manager.